MEDLINE Policy on Indexing Electronic Journals

 - Provide NLM with XML-tagged data of its bibliographic citations.

 - Provide robust current access to all of its content.

 - Have an acceptable arrangement for permanent preservation of, and access to, the content.

 The preferred means for a journal to satisfy conditions 2 and 3 is to deposit all its content in PMC under a full participation agreement, which includes permission to redistribute the content to PMC International (PMCI) centers.
 Participation in PMC involves submission of full-text XML for all content at time of publication.

 A journal may impose an embargo of up to twelve months on free access to its content in PMC.
-However, for the purpose of this policy, if the journal applies an embargo in PMC, it must also provide NLM with immediate access to the content at a publisher or third-party site under a license that allows efficient support of NLM operations, onsite services, and interlibrary loan (without delivery method or geographic restrictions).
+However, for the purpose of this policy, if the journal applies an embargo in PMC, it must also provide NLM with immediate access to the content at a publisher or third-party site under a license that allows efficient support of NLM operations, onsite services, and interlibrary loan.

 Optional arrangement for access and preservation